ibm-ecosystem-engineering/Watson-NLP/Init-Container/readme.md

 Init container images will run to completion before the main application container runs.
 The images for the pretrained models specifically will provision the model to the *emptyDir* volume of the Pod, where they can be loaded by the Watson NLP Runtime.

+Using this approach, models are kept in separate containers, that are themselves separate from the runtime.
+To change the set of served models you need only to update the Kubernetes manifest.

 ### Architecture diagram

 ### Prerequisites

 ## Steps